 Student Health Services pharmacy shall provide the following FDA approved generic contraceptive methods free of charge: Caziant, Gianvi, Lutera, Microgestin FE 1.5/30, Microgestin FE1/20, Mononessa, Nora- BE 28, Quasense, Reclipsen, Trinessa, Zarah, Ortho Evra Patch, Medroxyprogesterone (Depo-Provera.
 If, however, a generic version is not medically appropriate as determined by the attending provider, students may qualify for reasonable medical management.
 For questions regarding switching to a new method of birth control, students can call the nursing staff at (314) 362-3523.

 Students should also call Student Health for contraceptive choice center referrals to obtain $0 cost share IUD.
-The following IUDs are covered at 100% through Contraceptive Choice Center: Mirena, Skyla, Paragard, Nexplanon, Femcap, and Ortho-Diaphragam.
+The following IUDs are covered at 100% through Contraceptive Choice Center: Liletta,Cooper, Paragard, Nexplanon, Femcap, and Ortho-Diaphragam.
 Student Health will not approve an IUD replacement until the expiration date has been met.
 Mirena and Skyla are available upon request, patient responsibility $250.00

 Multiple choices exist for contraception.
 Please visit one of the following websites for detailed information on all of the contraceptive methods: